Nazar65/the-cache-warmer/README.md

 ### Log Files

-Logs are written to the console using the Rich logging handler.
+Logs are written to the warmer.log pointing all execution errors.
 No separate log files are created by default.
 If you need to redirect logs to a file, you can do so using shell redirection:

 ```bash
 python warmer.py --files urls.csv > app.log 2>&1